 - 1. Internal Audit activities, as well as the development and implementation of the action plans established to remedy the deficiencies identified; - 2.
-Interim Financial Information and Financial Statements together with the Supervisory Board and Independent Audit Firm; - 3.
+Interim Financial Information and Financial Statements together with the members of the Supervisory Board and of the Independent Audit Firm; - 3.
 Letter of Recommendations from the Independent Audit Firm; - 4.
-2022 budgets for the Internal Audit and the Audit and Risk Committee; - 5.
-Audit Plan carried out in 2021 and proposed for 2022; and - 6.
-Compliance Program and Risk Management System, including a Whistleblowing Channel.
+2023 budgets for the Internal Audit and the Audit and Risk Committee; - 5.
+Audit Plan carried out in 2022 and proposed for 2023; and - 6.
+Compliance Program and Risk Management System, including a Whistleblowing Channel and implementation of ESG practices.

-Considering the analysis of the aforementioned matters, including the Financial Statements for the year ended December 31, 2021, the Committee concluded that the Company is in compliance with the legal, regulatory and statutory standards and its policies.
+Considering the analysis of the aforementioned matters, including the Financial Statements for the year ended December 31, 2022, the Committee concluded that the Company is in compliance with the legal, regulatory and statutory standards and its policies.